Ceremonial Palace of Georgia: History

-The construction of the administration building commenced in 2004 on the basis of a 19th-century neoclassical edifice, which formerly housed the Imperial gendarmerie; the work was finalized in 2009.
-The palace was built on the initiative of President Mikheil Saakashvili.
-The residence officially opened on July 12, 2009, with a special ceremony being held in which up to 1,600 guests were invited, including the Catholicos-Patriarch Ilia II of Georgia, ambassadors parliamentarians, members of the government and cultural figures.
-Prior to its construction, the Georgian president resided at a Soviet-era complex in nearby Krtsanisi.
+The construction of the administration building commenced in 2004 on the basis of a 19th-century neoclassical edifice, which formerly housed the Imperial Gendarmerie; the work was completed in 2009.
+The palace was built at the initiative of President Mikheil Saakashvili.
+The residence officially opened on July 12, 2009, with a special ceremony being held in which up to 1,600 guests were invited, including the Catholicos-Patriarch Ilia II of Georgia, ambassadors, parliamentarians, members of the government and cultural figures.
+Prior to its construction, the Georgian President resided at a Soviet-era complex in nearby Krtsanisi.

 2019 changes

 In 2019, the Avlabari residence was renamed and it became the Ceremonial Palace of Georgia.
 Members of the ruling Georgian Dream party discussed the potential function of the palace to house the Georgian National Museum.
 At the start of the Presidency of Salome Zourabichvili, the residence of the president was moved to the Orbeliani Palace.
 On 9 April 2019, the Head of the Presidential Administration Lasha Zhvania declared that "The palace will be renamed as the palace for state ceremonies."